rohingosling/parametric-functions/README.md

 - Return:
   - [ Array of x values, Array of y values ] $...\vec{Y} = f ( \vec{X} )$

-The functions may be tested by setting up input vectors and passing them to them through.
+The functions may be tested by setting up input vectors that represent turning points through which the function passes.

 ```python
 # Test parametric cubic polynomial